mszegedy/plea/story/ch-4.md

 Of course Pyotr Lykov would be able to read the mind of a dreamer.
 Sofia swore her mother had even specifically warned her about it.

 "So, let me make a suggestion."
 He pointed at her.
 "I bet you'd feel better about _that_ sacrifice than killing any of your friends, right?
 Well, good news.
 It's on the table.
 You, and you alone, are cordially invited to Lykov House, at your leisure.
-I think we'll have some very interesting thiogs to talk about, Sofia Pankratyevna Ryzhaya."
+I think we'll have some very interesting things to talk about, Sofia Pankratyevna Ryzhaya."

 The abomination hunting her friends appeared behind Sofia.
-She had just turned to look at it—glimpsing a vaguely human torso with far too many limbs, no head, and a trademark sheen of creosote—when it inverted its stomach and swallowed her whole.
+She had just turned to look at it—glimpsing a vaguely human torso with far too many limbs, no head, and a trademark sheen of creosote—when it inverted its stomach through its belly and swallowed her whole.
 Pyotr shrugged as the nightmare ended.